cyrilkyburz/repeated_substring/README.md

 # Basis

-Small ruby gem, where the tests are already set up.
+Small ruby app, where the tests are already set up.

 # Task